Configuring Qt Creator

 For more information, see Adding Kits.

 Each kit consists of a set of values that define one environment, such as a device, compiler, and Qt version.
-If you know you have installed a Qt version, but it is not listed in Tools > Options > Kits > Qt Versions, you must add it.
+If you know you have installed a Qt version, but it is not listed in Tools > Options > Kits > Qt Versions, select Link with Qt.

 For more information, see Adding Qt Versions.